KimaruThagna/Django-ICO/README.md

 * In the problem statement, only the max bidder and the price groups were recognized.
 All the other bidders were not catered for.
 To remedy this, assumptions and compromises were made as follows.

 All the rest of the bids are fulfilled in a first come first serve basis.
 The earliest bid with the best price gets fulfilled in full.
-This better mimics a real world auction and allows for succuessful/unsuccesful bids and succesful/unsucessful users who did not receive any tokens, which is expected/anticipated.
+This better mimics a real world auction and allows for succuessful/unsuccesful bids and succesful/unsucessful users who did not receive any tokens, which is expected/anticipated according to the problem statement.

 ## Possible alternative
 All the rest of the bids are fulfilled in a round robin fashion, assigning 1 token in each round until either the `treasury_supply` is depleted or all bids are fulfilled.
 The bids are ordered in order of the timestamp where the earliest bid is given preference.
 A first come first serve basis.
 A sample is demonstrated below